beverly-hills-money-gangster/Daikombat-server/README.md

   break
 - Add as many tests as possible even if it looks non-practical at a moment(you will appreciate it later)
+- All time related values(configs too) are stored in the millisecond format
 - No AI

 ### Known issues

-- The server is not scalable at this moment.
-High availability and load balancing are not provided.
+- The server is not scalable
 - The server is not fully authoritative
 - Basic anti-cheat